sakaifee/Git-Commands/README.md

 Step 12: git status  *(To check status)*

-Step 13: Refresh github repository.
+Step 13: Refresh github repository

 ## Github Repository *(if you want to clone the project from github to your local system)*